 Beaumonts is now significantly smaller than the area of the 19th century farm; the remaining area bounded by Hatfield Road, Beaumont Avenue, Salisbury Avenue, Sandpit Lane and the eastern boundary of Beaumont School.

 Ignoring here the earliest sale south of Hatfield Road (1899), the earliest development was Salisbury Avenue and the west side of Beaumont Avenue, which was started in 1900.
 Major expansion occurred from the final sale in 1929, which produced the east side of Beaumont Avenue, plus Beechwood Avenue, Elm Drive, Oakwood Drive and parts of Woodland Drive and Hazelwood Drive.

 Chestnut Drive and Central Drive, plus the north end of Woodland and Hazelwood drives was completed between 1947 and 1960.

-We should not gorget a few in-fill plots after than, including in Farm Road, which is still a privately owned way, usually called Muddy Alley by a generation of children in the 1950s.
+We should not forget a few in-fill plots after that, including in Farm Road, which is still a privately owned way, usually called Muddy Alley by a generation of children in the 1950s.